Mayor of Maui County

 The Mayor of Maui County is the chief executive officer of the County of Maui in the state of Hawaii.
-The Mayor has municipal jurisdiction over the islands of Kahoolawe, Lanai, Maui and Molokai.
-The Mayor of Maui County is the successor of the Royal Governor of Maui of the Kingdom of Hawaii.
+The mayor has municipal jurisdiction over the islands of Kahoolawe, Lanai, Maui and Molokai.
+The mayor of Maui County is the successor of the Royal Governor of Maui of the Kingdom of Hawaii.

-The current mayor of Maui County is former State jurist Richard Bissen.
-Bissen was elected as mayor in 2022, defeating his predecessor Mike Victorino.
+The current mayor of Maui County is former state jurist Richard Bissen.
+Bissen was elected mayor in 2022, defeating his predecessor Mike Victorino.
 Prominent former mayors include Linda Lingle, the sixth governor of Hawaii and first woman governor, who was mayor from 1991 to 1999.